lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 Created a map with key students name and value a List of students grades.
 Iterating through the map and created a method which is used to calculate the average grade with which each student has graduated.

+Lab09 - Largest Three Numbers
+-

+Created a list and sorting the list in reverse order at the moment of entering the elements into the list.